 <Describe the Value Statement: What is the underlying cost incurred by the problem and what is to be gained by solving it?
 If possible provide quantifiable costs, or data to demonstrate the scale of the problem.>

+As the ITI profile Document Digital Signature was being revised to include a reference to the PCC Content Consumer actor it was realized that certain requirements of consuming CDA would be included in that reference.
+Thus a discussion between ITI and PCC started around what could be revised in the PCC-TF to provide a more reusable Content Consumer for DSG.

-The PCC and ITI domains both utilize the Content Creator and Content Consumer actors defined in the PCC Technical Framework in various profiles, however they use them differently.
+The root of the problem is that PCC and ITI utilize Content Creator and Content Consumer actors in different ways.
 The general understanding of how these actors should be defined is that they are abstract in nature with generalized functionality.
 They are intended to be further defined when used in specific profiles.
 This in itself is ok, however due to the fact that various implementations of these actors across ITI and PCC have grown organically a few problems have resulted.
 These problems are defined as follows:

 The PCC-TF does not reference the abstract definition of these actors which does exist as part of the Technical Frameworks General Introduction and Shared Appendices.